College football picks: Football feast missing some dishes

 No. 22 Auburn (plus 25) at No. 1 Alabama

-Last six meetings when both teams are ranked, Tigers are 4-2, including last year.
-But the Tide hasn’t lost consecutive Iron Bowls with Nick Saban as coach … ALABAMA 42-21.
+In last six meetings when both teams are ranked, the Tigers are 4-2, including last year.
+But the Tide haven’t lost consecutive Iron Bowls with Nick Saban as coach … ALABAMA 42-21.

 No. 3 Ohio State (minus 28) at Illinois